espcarlo27-byte/jce-cyber-lab/issues-and-resolutions/sim-001-phishing-email.md

    ```

 **Validation:**
 After correcting the authentication configuration, the forwarder successfully registered with the Splunk server, and endpoint logs began flowing consistently.

+**Evidence Reference:**
+- `E-SIM001-001` (Forwarder health + logs flowing into Splunk)

 **Lessons Learned:**
 > Splunk authentication is platform-specific and separate from OS credentials.